Master Alliance Provisions Guide (MAPGuide)

 • Termination or temporary suspension of the protocol

-• Any other problems or issues that could affect the participants in the studies.
+• Any change in IRB approval o Any other problems or issues that could affect the participants in the studies.

 Major changes are those that: